When dealing with bulk quantities, it’s important to understand different lot sizes so you can bid and buy accordingly. (And avoid big surprises!)

 Gaylord Example: Soft goods (items that won’t break) are usually packaged up this way.
 This includes merchandise like apparel, bedding, and smaller, lighter items.

-LTL shipments are made up of one to 10 or 12 pallets.
+LTL shipments are typically made up of 6 pallets or fewer.
+On rare occasions, some sellers may go up to 12 pallets.
 It’s important to note that LTLs only take up a portion of an entire trailer.
 Multiple shippers share space on the same truck, only paying for their portion.

 LTL shipments require the use of a liftgate and pallet jack.
 During registration, you will be asked if your address is zoned for commercial or residential and if you are able to unload trucks at this location.
 Please select if you require a liftgate; otherwise, you may incur accessorial fees from the carrier and subsequent delays in receiving your order.